talon-one/talon_one.js/docs/ManagementApi.md

 > String exportCollectionItems(applicationId, campaignId, collectionId)

-Export a collection&#39;s items
+Export campaign-level collection&#39;s items

-Download a CSV file containing a collection&#39;s items.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing items from a given campaign-level collection.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).

 ### Example